AraBlocks/ara-identity/docs/cli.md

 <a name="aid-create"></a>
 ### 1. `aid create`
 Create an Ara ID through the command line.
-Prompts the user to enter a password for encryption.
+Prompts user for password for encryption.

 ```sh
 $ aid create -h